Coronavirus (COVID-19) FAQ

 Contact your provider to schedule a vaccine appointment.

 I’m under 18.
 Do I need my parents permission?

-Patients age 16 and 17 must have a parent or guardian sign their COVID-19 Vaccine Consent & Administration form.
+Patients younger than 18 must have a parent or guardian sign their COVID-19 Vaccine Consent & Administration form.
 This can be done at the appointment or in advance.
 See our Pediatric Patients COVID Vaccine FAQ section for more details.

 I am not a patient of InterMed.
 Can I get my vaccine?

 InterMed is currently only vaccinating our patients.
 If you are not a patient, we encourage you to visit the State’s website for COVID-19 vaccine locations in Maine.

 Which vaccine will I receive?

 InterMed is unable to guarantee a specific vaccine in advance of a patient’s appointment.
 You will receive one of the three FDA emergency use authorized vaccines: Pfizer, Moderna, or Johnson & Johnson.